 Challenging Words

-Create word cards to challenge students with identifying the image with the corresponding word.
+Create word cards and challenge students to identify the image with the corresponding word.

 Creative Storytelling